Nidnogg/sueli-drone/README.md

-# mood drone
+# sueli drone

-Mood Drone is a tiny web app mimicking a radio widget.
+Sueli Drone is a tiny web app mimicking a radio widget.

 It supports user defined alarms and it's mostly intended to play moody songs that would lull the user to a healthy night's sleep.